squirrel-writer/squirrel/README.md

 squirrel is a command line program that tracks you writing progress.
 The program can tell you:
 * How many days are left before due-date.
-* How many words you've wrote each day.
+* How many words you've written each day.
 * ...

 ## How it works